LR-WaveHoltz: A Low-Rank Helmholtz Solver: Acknowledgements

 Part of the computations were enabled by resources provided by the National Academic Infrastructure for Supercomputing in Sweden (NAISS) and HPC2N (project ID: hpc2n2025-198), partially funded by the Swedish Research Council through grant agreement no. 2022-06725.

 Granath acknowledges support from the foundations managed by The Royal Swedish Academy of Sciences, project number MA2024-0086, and the Kempe foundation.

-Appel\"{o} is supported in part by U.S. Department of Energy, Office of Science, Advanced Scientific Computing Research (ASCR), under Award Number DE-SC0025424, NSF DMS-2208164, NSF DMS-2436319, and Virginia Tech.
-This material is based upon work supported by the National Science Foundation under Grant No. DMS-1928930 while the Appel\"{o} was in residence at the Simons Laufer Mathematical Sciences Institute in Berkeley, California, during the Fall 2025 semester.
+Appel{\"o} is supported in part by U.S. Department of Energy, Oﬃce of Science, Advanced Scientific Computing Research (ASCR), under Award Number DE-SC0025424, by the National Science Foundation under grant NSF DMS-2208164, NSF DMS-2436319, and Virginia Tech.
+This material is based upon work supported by the National Science Foundation under Grant No. DMS-1928930 while Appel\"{o} was in residence at the Simons Laufer Mathematical Sciences Institute in Berkeley, California, during the Fall 2025 semester.